How to Get Into Duke University Fuqua School of Business

 Another student and former Stratus client said, “My most meaningful experiential learning opportunity to date is through the Fuqua Client Consulting Practicum (FCCP).
 I’m working with a team of students on a project for an infrastructure investment firm, and it has been a great way to get hands-on finance, consulting, and energy experience.”

 Although it is not required, many students choose to pursue at least one concentration.
-The 14 concentration options include Management, Finance, Energy and Environment, and Social Entrepreneurship, and the school also offers a Certificate of Academic Excellence in Finance and a Certificate in Health Sector Management.
-In addition, students can take advantage of such research centers such as the Fuqua/Coach K Center on Leadership and Ethics; the Center for the Advancement of Social Entrepreneurship; the Center for Energy, Development, and the Global Environment; and the Center for Entrepreneurship and Innovation.
+The 14 concentration options include Management, Finance (subcategories include Corporate Finance, Investment Finance, and Dual Finance, which includes both Corporate and Investment), Energy and Environment, and Social Entrepreneurship, and the school also offers a Certificate of Academic Excellence in Finance and a Certificate in Health Sector Management.
+In addition, students can take advantage of such research centers such as the Fuqua/Coach K Center on Leadership and Ethics; the Center for the Advancement of Social Entrepreneurship; the Center for Energy, Development, and the Global Environment; and the Center for the Advancement of Social Entrepreneurship.
 A Stratus counselor and Fuqua graduate highlighted Senior Associate Dean Ashleigh Rosette as one of their favorite professors at Fuqua. “[Dean Rosette], whose research is at the intersection of leadership, gender, and race, is a much beloved professor of negotiations.
 Her energy and presence make classes fun and engaging,” the counselor said.

 One Fuqua student and former Stratus client mentioned the core finance course as their favorite.
 “Professor Adriano Rampini brought a great deal of enthusiasm to the classroom, and it was contagious,” the student said.
 “The class covered a wide range of finance topics, and I left the course feeling empowered, both as a businesswoman and as an individual making investment decisions for the future.”